 - New runners, with no previous running experience, do have a risk of sustaining musculoskeletal injuries in training for such events, so should build up gradually.

 - People who engage in above average amounts of exercise may later encounter some exercise related problems but overall tend to enjoy above average health.

-First published March 2013, Reviewed and updated by Kayhan Nouri-Aria, January 2016, Next review date November 2018.
+Reviewed and updated by Kayhan Nouri-Aria, July 2019, Next review date July 2023.